EasyCorp/EasyAdminBundle/Resources/doc/11-about-this-project.md

     stack framework (Silex, Laravel, custom Symfony developments, etc.)
   * Support for anything different from Doctrine ORM (Propel, Doctrine ODM, etc.)
-  * Support for fine-grained security control over entity actions (instead, use Symfony's built-in security features, such as voters or ACLs).
+  * Support for fine-grained security control over views and/or entity actions (instead, use Symfony's built-in security features, such as voters or ACLs).
   * Dashboards for backend homepages (with widgets, charts, etc.)
   * Breadcrumbs that show the hierarchical navigation to the given page.
   * Batch actions to apply the same action to more than one list record